udhayprakash/PythonMaterial/python3/10_Modules/21_MultiThreading/0_multithreading.md

+# Tasks

+- I/O-bound tasks
+  – the time spending on I/O significantly more than the time spending on computation
+- CPU-bound tasks
+  – the time spending on computation is significantly higher than the time waiting for I/O.

+- Python threading is optimized for I/O bound tasks.
+For example, requesting remote resources, connecting a database server, or reading and writing files.

 ## Threads

 - Threads share memory and don’t need to create a new virtual memory space when they are created and thus don’t require a MMU (memory management unit) context switch